flsgavin/Quick-Build-Ubuntu-On-ZedBoard/README.md

 7. Startup Ubuntu on your ZedBoard

     - Insert SD card into ZedBoard
-    - Connecting ZedBoard UART to PC
+    - Connect ZedBoard UART to PC
     - Poweron your ZedBoard
     - Open the serial software and set the baud rate to 115200
     - When When serial output: